guannan-git/ECE408_Project/README.md

 to mark your submission for grading.
 Make sure to also upload your report to Canvas (https://canvas.illinois.edu/courses/30068/quizzes/250868).
 Make sure you include all items listed above for this milestone.

+## Appendix

 ### Skeleton Code Description
 `custom/cpu-new-forward.cc` and `custom/new-forward.cu` containes skeleton implementations for the CPU and GPU convolutions respectively.
 You can complete the project by modifying these two files only. `custom/cpu-new-forward.h` and `custom/gpu-new-forward.h` are the respective header files.
 You need not modify these files unless you need to declare your own functions.

 The code in `m1.cc`, `m2.cc`, `m3.cc` and `final.cc` are the top level files that are executed for each milestone.
 You should not be modifying these files.

+### Checking for Errors

+Within `custom/new-forward.cu`, you can use the predefined error handling code to catch CUDA errors or, you can define a macro/function similar to `wbCheck` used in WebGPU.

+To catch memory errors, prepend your command with `cuda-memcheck`

+    - /bin/bash -c "cuda-memcheck ./m3"

 ## License